callumflack/iremono/README.md

 2. Create a variables file.
 You can customise everything pattern in the library there.
 See `variables.example.css` for an example file listing all current variables (aka css custom properties).

-3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below.

-**Please note well:** the order of imports matters.
-Add your variables first, then font-faces (if required), then `iremono`.
+3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below. **note well:** the order of imports matters.
+Add your variables first, then font-faces (if required), and then `iremono`.
 Theme stylings should be last.
+This way, all utilities and mixins within `iremono` will be available in your theme css as well.

 ```css
 /* Variables */